Tokyo2024/Image-Based-Lighting/README.md

-The project of IBL is developmented by C++ and OpenGL, you should Open it with visual studio 2015
+The projection of IBL is developmented by C++ and OpenGL, you should Open it with visual studio 2015